SS Empire Bittern: Commercial service

 Iowa was built for the White Diamond Steamship Company Ltd of Liverpool, a British-based business with its origins in the White Diamond Line, founded in Boston, Massachusetts by Enoch Train in 1843.
 It specialised in the livestock trade, particularly between Boston and Liverpool, and was operated under the management of George Warren & Co Ltd. On 19 November 1902, Iowa sailed from Liverpool on her maiden voyage.
 In 1904 White Diamond deployed Iowa to open a new route between Galveston and Liverpool, bringing large cargos of cotton.
 George Warren was planning his retirement in 1912 and negotiated the sale of White Diamond, the Warren trading name, and its four ships to British shipowners Furness Withy, which already had a number of other trans-Atlantic cargo services.

-Furness Withy considered Iowa too large for their services and sold her in 1913 to the Hamburg Amerika Line who renamed her Bohemia, and intended to convert her to an emigrant carrier with a capacity of 1200 passengers in steerage class.
+Furness Withy considered Iowa too large for their services and sold her in 1913 to the Hamburg America Line who renamed her Bohemia, and intended to convert her to an emigrant carrier with a capacity of 1200 passengers in steerage class.
 The transformation was begun at Harland & Wolff's shipyard in Southampton, but cancelled in February 1914.
 After the outbreak of World War I on 28 July 1914, many German and Austrian ships took refuge in neutral ports, including the United States.
 Bohemia arrived in New York on 15 August, reportedly flying the British ensign and disguised as a White Star liner in order to deceive British patrols.